 We have a ‘no double dipping’ policy that ensures our therapists are using a clean, disposable spatulas for each application of wax.

-This is a common cost cutting method for many salons/day spas.
+This is a common cost cutting method for many clinics.
 They will use the same spatula during your entire treatment.